scherkao31/timing_is_everything/index.md

 Similar to box office revenue, the total number of votes varies across months, hinting at a correlation between release month and audience engagement.

 ## Causal Analysis
 The dataset contains several columns that are relevant to our causal analysis.
-Here's a brief overview of the columns:

-Movie name: Another column for the movie title

-Movie box office revenue: Box office revenue for the movie

-Movie runtime: Runtime of the movie

-Movie languages: Languages in which the movie was released

-Movie countries: Countries where the movie was released

-Movie genres: Genres of the movie

-Release Year: Year of release

-Release Month: Month of release

-Release Day: Day of release

-votes_number: Number of votes received

-RATING: Rating of the movie

 For the causal analysis, the key variables of interest are Release Month, Movie box office revenue, votes_number, and RATING.
 Other variables like Release Year, Movie genres, Movie runtime, and Movie countries could be important as confounders or control variables.

 We will start by preprocessing the data, including dealing with missing values, and then proceed to create a causal graph.
 This graph will illustrate the assumed causal relationships between the release month and the movie's success/popularity, as well as other relevant variables.
-We'll then use propensity score matching and sensitivity analysis to draw conclusions.
+We'll then use propensity score matching and sensitivity analysis to conclude.

 Let's begin by preprocessing the data. ​​
 The dataset has a significant number of missing values in several key columns: